What Is the Meaning of Henna Tattoos?

 What Is Henna?

-Henna is an auburn colored dye made from the leaves of a specific tree.
+Henna is an auburn-colored dye made from the leaves of a specific tree.
 The tree has many names including, the henna tree and Egyptian privet.
-Popular in Northern Africa, Turkey, India and Southeast Asia, henna is used to dye hair, nails and skin.
-This unique body art varies from region to region and country to country.
+Henna is popular for dying hair, nails, and skin in Northern Africa, Turkey, India and Southeast Asia .
+This unique body art varies from region and country.

 Henna in Morocco